pramitha-fernando/demo/README.md

 # Demo Project README

-This is a simple reading file
+This is a simple reading file.
+Added some new lines